SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 **Purpose:** Capture temporal dynamics for sequential modeling

 #### Imputation Strategy
-- **Missingness flags:** Binary indicators (1/0) for each vital parameter (1 if value was carried forward) so models can learn from missing patterns.
+- **Missingness flags:** Binary indicators (1/0) for each vital parameter (value carried forward=1) so models can learn from missing patterns.
+Before carried-forward so that it is known which values were originally missing.
-- **LOCF (Last Observation Carried Forward) flags:** Propagate previous valid measurement, and create a carried-forward flag (binary 1/0).
+- **LOCF (Last Observation Carried Forward) flags:** Propagate previous valid measurement, and create a binary carried-forward flag (binary 1/0).

-Missingness flag before carried-forward fill so that it is known which values were originally missing

 #### Rolling Window Features (1/4/24h)
 - **Mean:** Average value